 - Techniques to enhance the use of nitrous oxide/oxygen in combination with oral sedation (92, 110)

 - How to readily increase and decrease the level of sedation (83, 87)

-- Video patient experiences of sedation protocols
+- Video patient experiences of oral sedation procedures

 AGD Subject Codes

 |1||010||Basic Science: Physiology|

 - At the top of the page, pick from the drop-down menu which location and dates you would like to attend the Adult Oral Sedation Course.

 - Enter the number of doctor registrations and team-member registrations for that date (NOTE: GOLD Members are entitled to BOGO free tuition for team members) and click "Add to Cart."

 - Upon checkout, you will need to log in to your existing account or create a new account, then click the "Check Out" button to finalize your registration.